 - Face-to-face communication is necessary to demonstrate or pitch a product or service.
-Algerians find PowerPoint presentations mundane; therefore, it is best to display your product or service physically.
+Algerians find PowerPoint presentations mundane; therefore, it is best to physically display your product or service.

-- Greetings are an experience and should be treated respectfully; offer your hand when greeting others and be sure to make eye contact.
+- Greetings are an experience and should be treated respectfully; offer your hand when greeting others, and make eye contact.

 - For men meeting women, be aware that it is an Algerian woman’s choice to shake hands with a man.
 Therefore, it is best to wait and see if the woman extends her hand.

 - For women meeting men, be aware that some Algerian men do not shake hands with women for religious reasons.
 In these cases, the man will not offer his hand or step back slightly from a handshake offered by a woman.

 - Algerians may not be punctual in keeping appointments, and typical delays may be up to 15 minutes.